@15647215856

 Your Linux distribution may provide unofficial Docker packages, which may conflict with the official packages provided by Docker.
 You must uninstall these packages before you install the official version of Docker Engine.

-The unofficial packages to uninstall are:
+The unofficial packages to uninstall are:- docker.io

 - docker-compose